msedgren/cursing_less_talon/README.md

 For example: `go next red` will move the cursor to the next token with a red square above it.
 - go past next color: move the cursor just past the next token with the specified color.
 For example: `go past next red` will move the cursor just past the next token with a red square above it.
+- go declaration color shape key: move the cursor to the declaration of the token at the specified color, shape, and key position.
+For example: `go declaration red square each` will move the cursor to the declaration of the token with an e character with a red square above it.

 ### Selecting
 - select color shape key: select the token at the specified color, shape, and key position.